 Now you know what extracurricular activities are and why they are important, both for your personal development and for your college applications.
 Here are some tips for how you should approach extracurricular activities in high school.

 Do you need some inspiration for what extracurriculars to do?
-Check out our long list of extracurricular activities to see if there’s anything that interests you.
+Check out our long list of extracurricular activities to see if there's anything that interests you.

 Are you wondering if you should try traditional extracurriculars, or if you would be better off getting a job?
 Check out the pros and cons of having a job in high school.

 If you have a great list of extracurriculars and are ready to fill out college applications, check out our guide for talking about extracurriculars on the Common App.

 Want to know what else is important on the college application?
-Check out our guide to making a well-rounded college application that will get you into as many schools as possible.
+Check out our guide to working towards a college application profile that will get you into as many schools as possible.